-In the life science field, we introduced the new FV1200 and An overall recovery trend is expected in the global economy.
-FV1200MPE into our lineup of FLUOVIEW laser scanning However, there still remains concern for economic downturn in microscopes.
-In the industrial field, meanwhile, sales were such forms as the prolonged financial instability in Europe and strong for our ultrasonic, precision thickness gages.
-Regardless the deceleration of economic growth in emerging countries.
-In of these factors, overall net sales were down in the Life Science & the Japanese economy, conditions remain difficult, but there is Industrial Business due to the impacts of limited capital expenditure hope for a gradual recovery trend to occur due to the benefits and budget delays among public research institutions stemming of the economic stimulus measures instituted by the new from the global economic recession.
-Operating income similarly government and continued yen depreciation.
-In this environment, the Olympus Group will continue to decreased regardless of the benefits of production structure reforms and other efforts to reduce the cost of sales.
+In the life science field, we introduced the new FV1200 and FV1200MPE into our lineup of FLUOVIEW laser scanning microscopes.
+In the industrial field, meanwhile, sales were strong for our ultrasonic, precision thickness gages.
+Regardless of these factors, overall net sales were down in the Life Science & Industrial Business due to the impacts of limited capital expenditure and budget delays among public research institutions stemming from the global economic recession.
+Operating income similarly decreased regardless of the benefits of production structure reforms and other efforts to reduce the cost of sales.